Romain Le Gac: 2023–24 season

-For their free dance for the new season, Lauriault and Le Gac chose to use the soundtrack of Tim Burton's film The Corpse Bride, which she would later say they had had contemplated since their junior days, but earlier felt would be too "childish".
+For their free dance for the new season, Lauriault and Le Gac chose to use the soundtrack of Tim Burton's film The Corpse Bride, which she would later say they had contemplated since their junior days, but earlier felt would be too "childish".
 They reconsidered after a recent rewatch of the film.

 In their first outing of the season, Lauriault/Le Gac won the silver medal at the 2023 CS Budapest Trophy, their first Challenger medal while representing Canada.
 On the Grand Prix, they finished fifth at the 2023 Grand Prix de France.
 They encountered difficulties in the free dance at the 2023 NHK Trophy and came seventh there.
 Lauriault said that it "may not have been the performance we wanted, but we are happy that we enjoyed the moment and were present and grateful for being here."

 In advance of the 2024 Canadian Championships, defending silver medalists Lajoie/Lagha withdrew due to Lajoie entering concussion protocol, whilst reigning champions Fournier Beaudry/Sørensen withdrew after the latter was revealed to be under investigation for sexual assault.
 The ice dance podium was thus considered more open than in recent years.
 Lauriault/Le Gac won the silver medal.
 “We’re really happy with the performance today,” said Le Gac on Saturday after the free dance.
 “I think we really went one step at a time.
 It was really nice.
 The audience was pretty supportive today.”

 With Lajoie/Lagha still unable to compete, Lauriault/Le Gac replaced them at the 2024 Four Continents Championships in Shanghai, where they were seventh in the rhythm dance after receiving a two-point deduction for an illegal move in their rotational lift.
 They set a new personal best score in the free dance, coming third in that segment and winning a bronze small medal, and rising to fifth overall.